KirtiPratihar/Portfolio-KirtiPratihar_Webdev/README.md

 # demo
-THIS IS A TRIAL FOR THE REPO <br> I AM Kirti Pratihar.
+THIS IS A TRIAL FOR THE REPOS <br> I AM Kirti Pratihar.